Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

 \begin{proposition} The KV 2-vector space $Z_G(B)$ for any connected manifold $B$ has dimension:

 The sum is over equivalence classes of connections on $B$. \end{proposition} \begin{proof} This is just a special case of the general fact about representation categories for groupoids.

-The groupoid $\fc{B}$ is equivalent to its skeleton $S$, whose objects are the gauge equivalence classes of connections on $B$, and whose morphisms are the stabilizer groups (of gauge transformations fixing any representative) at each object.
+The groupoid $\fc{B}$ is equivalent to its skeleton $S$, whose objects are the gauge equivalence classes of connections on $B$.
+The morphisms are the stabilizer groups at each object.
+That is, they are exactly the gauge transformations which fix a representative of each class.
 Then $[S,\V] \simeq \Z{B}$, but $[S,\V]$ is a KV vector space, hence equivalent to some $\V^m$, where $m$ is the number of non-isomorphic simple objects.

 A functor $F : S \ra \V$ assigns a vector space to each object $[A]$ (equivalence class of connections), carrying a representation of $\opname{Aut}(A)$.
 Two functors giving inequivalent representations cannot have any nontrivial natural transformation between them, by Schur's lemma.
 On the other hand, any representation of $\opname{Aut}(A)$ is a direct sum of irreducible representations.
-So a simple objects in $\Z{B}$ amount to a choice of $[A]$, and an irreducible representation of $\opname{Aut}(A)$.
+So a choice of simple object in $\Z{B}$ amounts to a choice of $[A]$, and an irreducible representation of $\opname{Aut}(A)$.
 The statement follows immediately. \end{proof}

 Our construction works, in principle, for manifolds of any dimension, though computations become more involved in higher dimension as one might expect.
 Next we consider some particular examples.